vega/altair/doc/getting_started/installation.rst

 .. note::

-   If you have multiple Python environments, the vega_ package must be installed in the Python environment that runs ipykernel *as well as* the Python environment that runs the Jupyter Notebook server.
+   If you have multiple Python environments, you need to install the vega_ package in the Python environment that runs ipykernel *and* the Python environment that runs the Jupyter Notebook server.
+You only need to install Altair in the Python environment that runs ipykernel.

 Once the packages and extensions are installed, launch the notebook by running::